IBM/Education-SelfService-AI-Chatbot/README.md

 * Click on `Import`

 You will see that the dialog has been imported.
-Click on the words Student-skill and explore the dialog to see the intents, entities, dialog.
+Click on the words `Student-skill` and explore the dialog to see the intents, entities, dialog.
 You can also add to the dialog to extend the conversation.

 > **Note:** you can also create your dialog from scratch by selecting `Create skill` and adding in your own intents, entities and dialog.

-Next, you will add a `Search Skill`

-* Click on `Add search skill`

 ### Create Assistant search skill